twinnydotdev/twinny-docs/src/content/docs/general/supported-models.md

 ---
 title: Supported models
-description: A list of supported models for Twinny.
+description: A list of supported models for twinny.
 ---

-Twinny is a configurable extension/interface which means many models are technically supported.
-However, not all models work well with Twinny in certain scenarios.
-The following is a list of the models that have been tested and found to work well with Twinny.
+twinny is a configurable extension/interface which means many models are technically supported.
+However, not all models work well with twinny in certain scenarios.
+The following is a list of the models that have been tested and found to work well with twinny.
 If you find a model that works but is not listed here, please let us know so we can add it to the list or open a pull request to add it.

 ### Chat

-In theory any chat model which is trained for instructing will work with Twinny.
+In theory any chat model which is trained for instructing will work with twinny.
 The following are some example of models recommended for chat.

 - [`llama3`](https://ollama.com/library/llama3)